 July 2023 - Current

-Professionally qualified as a Project Manager, David has held senior positions in the construction industry and was an Executive Manager at Built Environs and State Manager at Badge Construction.
-He joined the public sector from 2008 as Projects Director in Housing SA and became Director Major Projects in Renewal SA in 2012 and delivered a range of projects including the delivery of the $404 million, 1,475 dwelling, social housing component of the Nation Building Economic Stimulus Plan.
-He won 34 industry awards over five years in government, including the multi award-winning $48 million UNO Apartments project on Waymouth Street.
+Professionally qualified as a Project Manager, David has held senior positions in the construction industry and was an Executive Manager at Built Environs and State Manager at Badge Constructions.
+He joined the public sector from 2008 as Projects Director in Housing SA and became Director Major Projects in Renewal SA in 2012 where he delivered a range of projects including the delivery of the $404 million, 1,475 dwelling, social housing component of the Nation Building Economic Stimulus Plan.
+Projects he led won 34 industry awards over five years in government, including the multi award-winning $48 million UNO Apartments project on Waymouth Street.

-David studied Architecture at the University of Adelaide and completed a Graduate Diploma in Project Management at the University of South Australia, completed the Australian Institute of Directors course in 2000 and graduated from the Governor's Leadership Foundation in 2002.
+David studied Architecture at the University of Adelaide and completed a Graduate Diploma in Project Management at the University of South Australia, completed the Australian Institute of Directors course in 2000, the Essential Director Update in 2023, and graduated from the Governor's Leadership Foundation in 2002.

 Ex officio